Security Best Practices

 The most common way that hackers attack websites is through insecure plugins, themes, or components that various content management system (CMS) software use.
 WordPress®, Joomla!®, and Drupal™ are some of the most commonly-used CMS software.
 CMS software is very secure and these companies issue security patches quickly when they find a compromise.
 However, the companies that create underlying plugins and themes for a CMS may not check for security implications or update them frequently.

 The second most common attack method is via a secretly-installed trojan on a user’s main computer.
-Trojans steals passwords without the user’s knowledge.
-When that user logs in to their cPanel page or uploads changes via FTP, the Trojan sends their password to hackers.
+Trojans steal passwords without the user’s knowledge.
+When that user logs in to their cPanel page or uploads changes via FTP, the trojan sends their password to hackers.
 Then the hackers use it to gain access to that system.

 There are three main reasons hackers hack websites: